 Talking 20 is a young biotechnology start-up in California that aims at making low-cost, at home blood tests that could be used to track twenty essential amino acids (hence the name).
 In October 2012, I responded to their call for support on Twitter and purchased “T20 Starter Pack” home kit for ten dollars.
 I paid 12 dollars (2 dollars to cover shipping), and a couple of weeks later received the kit, which I mailed back to them in December.
 After waiting patiently for ten months, I can finally share with you what I learned from my blood test.
 Drumroll, please…

 Nothing.
 I learned absolutely nothing.
-Not only I have not received any results, I have not received any single update from the company since June.
+Not only I have not received any results, but I also have not received any single update from the company since June.
 So I decided to write this post to tell what I know about Talking 20 so far.

-In the beginning, it was love from the first sight.
+In the beginning, it was love from first sight.
 I liked the idea the moment I saw their website.
-If I am not mistaken, Talking 20 was the first company that promised truly convenient blood tests that use just a few drops of blood from your finger (as opposed to drawing it from your veins) and do not require going to the lab or inviting lab technician to your house.
+If I am not mistaken, Talking 20 was the first company that promised truly convenient blood tests that use just a few drops of blood from your finger (as opposed to drawing it from your veins) and do not require going to the labor inviting lab technician to your house.
 When I received my kit, I became even more impressed.
 The entire process took less than an hour, from the moment I opened the package and until I placed the card with my blood samples in the envelope.
 I actually documented every step by taking photos, hoping to publish a full review after I get the results.
-Since I have not received any results yet, I won’t post any pictures, but you can check out wonderful post by Winslow Strong of Biohack Yourself who beat me by sharing his experiences with T20 kit.
+Since I have not received any results yet, I won’t post any pictures, but you can check out the wonderful post by Winslow Strong of Biohack Yourself who beat me by sharing his experiences with T20 kit.
 Judging by the absence of updates to his post, he has not received his results either.

 Around the same time I mailed my kit back to California, Talking 20 launched a fundraising campaign on Indiegogo, in which they offered early supporters slightly more expensive and advanced test packages.
-Unfortunately, they did not meet the target goal of 100k, but still took in over 53k in funding.
+Unfortunately, they did not meet the target goal of 100k but still took in over 53k in funding.
 All this time, the Quantified Self page on Facebook was flooded by posts from Talking20 staff touting their services almost every day (at some point, some group members even accused T20 of spamming the wall).
 The company blog was also updated relatively regularly, often with interesting posts.
-Their store was also doing well, they were selling out of their kits (some of which by then cost thousands of dollars), and company even launched affiliate program.
+Their store was also doing well, they were selling out of their kits (some of which by then cost thousands of dollars), and the company even launched an affiliate program.
 I could not wait to see my results, so I could share my enthusiasm about Talking 20 with other fellow self-trackers.

-By June 2013, however, my patience ran thin and I emailed to Talking 20, inquiring about results of my tests.
-Not sure if it was the subject of my message (“Talking 20 Update – where are my results?!!!”) or simply because T20 has a great customer support team, but I received response on the same day.
+By June 2013, however, my patience ran thin and I emailed Talking 20, inquiring about results of my tests.
+Not sure if it was the subject of my message (“Talking 20 Update – where are my results?!!!”) or simply because T20 has a great customer support team, but I received a response on the same day.
 The COO, Scarlett Trillia, urged me to sign up for their mailing list , “because you purchased a kit right at the beginning we may not have captured your email in our master customer list.”, hinted that results may be rolled out at the end of the summer, and even promised not to forget their early supporters and reward their patience with additional free cards: